BillisC/ID3-Lib/README.md

 **Functions:**
 - ```processTags()``` is the main function that must be called before all else.
 Returns false if file / tag doesn't exist or if there is compression detected in the header flags.
 - ```set("Frame's name", "Frame's value")``` sets the specified tag with the value you provide.
 Parameters have to be strings.
 Returns false when file / tag / frame doesn't exist.
-- ```read("Frame's name")``` returns a string with the content of the specified tag.
+- ```get("Frame's name")``` Prints the content of the specified tag.
 Parameter has to be a string.
+Returns false when file / tag / frame doesn't exist.
-Returns error string when file / tag / frame doesn't exist.
+- ```getImage(imageSize)``` Returns a pointer to image's raw data.
+Parameter is an int that's gonna hold the image size once the function finishes.
+Returns nullptr when file / tag / frame doesn't exist.
 - ```remove("Frame's name")``` removes the specified tag.
 Parameter has to be a string.
 Returns false when file / tag / frame doesn't exist.
 - ```removeAll()``` removes the whole ID3 tag.
 Returns false when file / tag doesn't exist.